JeroenAdam/IoT-aboard/README.md

     signalk-generate-token -u openplotter -e "999d" -s ./.signalk/security.json
     ```

-* Last steps: power off/on ESP unit, launch Signal K and see if a new 'ws' provider is shown
+* Last steps: power off/on ESP unit, launch Signal K and see if a new 'ws' provider is shown.
+Browsing to the sensor's IP should now show both (dummy) systemHz and freeMem values and temperature values as well.

-* Troubleshooting: use tcpdump (OpenPlotter) and Serial monitor (Arduino IDE), assure Arduino IDE is able to communicate with your ESP8266 module by reviewing the settings appropriate to your unit
+* Troubleshooting: use tcpdump (OpenPlotter) and Serial monitor (Arduino IDE), assure Arduino IDE is able to communicate with your ESP8266 module by reviewing the settings appropriate to your unit.
+Check if websocket is up by launching http://x.x.x.x/getSensorInfo.

 # Remote control installation